haddocking/haddocking.github.io/education/HADDOCK24/RNA-Pol-III-2024/index.md

 It should be rather evident that the prediction confidence for C31 is low.
 As such it does not make sense to use it as is during the modelling.
 But since there are a number of detected cross-links for this domain, in particular with the core and the C82 domains, we could consider including peptide fragments around the cross-linked lysines in the modelling.
+Two peptide fragments containing respectively K19 and K111 for which cross-links were detected can be found in the `input-pdbs` directory.

 <hr><hr>